 - We are committed to ongoing learning and research into fertility issues within T&T

 Each time an IUI is done the chance of becoming pregnant is between 2 – 30%.
 This will vary depending on your personal circumstances and will be lower particularly with lower sperm quality and in older women (40 years and over).

 If both tubes are blocked there is almost no chance of pregnancy with IUI.
-This is why the clinic will usually ask you to have a tube x-ray before IUI treatment.
+This is why we will usually ask you to an assessment of your tubes (e.g. a HyCoSy or tube x-ray before IUI treatment.

 IVF Success rates

 We are justifiably proud of our IVF success rates.
-We report our success rates in the most transparent way, just like in the UK, in terms of pregnancies per CYCLE STARTED not pregnancies per embryo transfer or pregnanices per best quality embryo tranferrred.
-This means that you are getting the real answer to your question “what is my chance of getting a pregnancy if I do an IVF cycle in your clinic?”.
+We report our success rates in the most transparent way, just like in the UK, in terms of pregnancies per CYCLE STARTED not pregnancies per embryo transfer or pregnancies per best quality embryo transferred.
+This means that you are getting the honest answer to your question “what is my chance of getting a pregnancy if I do an IVF cycle in your clinic?”.

 IVF success rate statistics for all clinics in the UK must be reported by law and are available on the website for the human fertilisation and embryology authority (HFEA).
 They use different ways of reporting the pregnancy rates to the USA, so the results cannot be directly compared.

-The HFEA is a UK governmental agency that by law inspects clinics, assigns fertility clinics licences to practive and audits success rates to ensure published data are accurate and honest.
+The HFEA is a UK governmental agency that by law inspects clinics, assigns fertility clinics licenses to practice and audits success rates to ensure published data are accurate and honest.